Breadcrumb

 What is the timeline for adopting UDS+?

-For calendar year (CY) 2023 UDS reporting, UDS+ submission is voluntary.
-For CY 2024, HRSA will require a minimum submission for UDS+.
+For CY23 UDS reporting, UDS+ submission was voluntary.
+Health centers are encouraged to keep testing UDS+ submission through the end of 2024.
+For CY24 reporting, we will require a minimum submission for UDS+.

 Reporting Year UDS (Legacy) UDS+